Providing a secure base for troubled children

 Professor Gillian Schofield and Dr Mary Beek from the UEA Centre for Research on Families and Children (CRCF) have produced the Secure Base model of therapeutic care.
 The model is based on research in attachment theory.

-Their most recent award (2016-18) was funding from the Sir Halley Stewart Trust to develop a programme to support successful transitions of young children from foster to adoptive families.
+Their most recent award (2016-18) was funded from the Sir Halley Stewart Trust to develop a programme to support successful transitions of young children from foster to adoptive families.
 This programme will draw on their previous research and in particular will apply the Secure Base model to support this very challenging area of practice.

 It is important to understand that a ‘secure base’ in attachment theory refers to caregiving that reduces a child’s anxiety and helps them to regulate their emotions, enjoy their lives and fulfil their potential.
 The Secure Base model has given caregivers and professionals an understanding of what children and young people need to build resilience and security.
 Initially designed for foster carers and adoptive parents, this framework can also be helpful for all types of carers, including birth parents, kinship carers, residential carers and a range of professionals who support families.